Friday, August 10 @ 7:30 PM

 The Ellen Theatre

 DARK MONEY, a political thriller, examines one of the greatest present threats to American democracy: the influence of untraceable corporate money on our elections and elected officials.
 The film takes viewers to Montana—a frontline in the fight to preserve fair elections nationwide—to follow an intrepid local journalist working to expose the real-life impacts of the US Supreme Court’s Citizens United decision.
 Through this gripping story, DARK MONEY uncovers the shocking and vital truth of how American elections are bought and sold.
-This Sundance award-winning documentary is directed/produced by Kimberly Reed and produced by Katy Chevigny.

 “A POTENT…HARROWING PORTRAIT OF DEMOCRACY UNDER THREAT.”
 DENNIS HARVEY, VARIETY

 PBS and Bozeman Film Society Premiere Presentation.
 Special Guests TBA.

 Montana has spent more than a century trying to keep its politics clean.
 After a brazen attempt by copper magnate William A. Clark to bribe his way into the United States Senate, the state prohibited corporate campaign financing in 1912.
 Everything changed with the U.S. Supreme Court’s infamous Citizens United ruling in 2010, which classified campaign expenditures by corporations as free speech and allowed donors to remain undisclosed.
 As a result, unlimited, anonymous “dark money” began to flood elections nationwide.
 In Montana, even conservative incumbents have found themselves facing coordinated smear campaigns to sway the electorate toward candidates more in line with corporate interests.
 But the citizens of Big Sky Country won’t allow democracy to be dismantled without putting up a fight.
 99 minutes.